 - 2 ½ quarts water

-- 5 ounces ground coffee
+- 5 ounces coffee (ground)

-- 2 tablespoons any combination of spices
+- 2 tablespoons spices (nutmeg, cinnamon, or ginger)

 Instructions

-- In a large pitcher combine the water (cool or lukewarm), spices, and ground coffee.
+- In a large pitcher, combine the water (cool or lukewarm), spices, and ground coffee.
 I currently like to use all cinnamon.
-But you could try a little cinnamon, cloves, ginger, and nutmeg.
-Try different combinations for the seasons!
-Give the mixture a stir and let it sit for about 8 hours.
-I usually mix this up at before bed.
-After it's set strain the coffee through cheesecloth or a funnel and coffee filter in to another pitcher.
-Now you have your iced coffee base.
+But you could try a little cinnamon, cloves, ginger, and nutmeg.Now you have your iced coffee base.
 This size will usually last me a few days to up to a week.

 It looks so yummy